yokeTH/2110363-HW_SYN_LAB_I/README.md

 To run the synthesis for `Lab6`:

 1. Open Vivado Design Suite.
-2. Navigate to the `Lab6` directory.
+2. Navigate to the [Lab6](./Lab06/) directory.
-3. Open the project file or create a new project and add the `System.v` file.
+3. Open the project file or create a new project and add the `Lab6.v` file.
 4. Add any necessary constraint files as specified in the `README.md` of Lab6.
 5. Run the synthesis and implementation processes.
 6. Generate the bitstream and program the FPGA.